nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 3. Click on '<> Code' and copy the URL from HTTPS.
 4. Open Git Bash.
 5. Change your current working directory to the location where you want your clone to be made.
-6. Type 'git clone' into your terminal window, paste the URL you copied earlier and press Enter to create youe local clone.
+6. Type 'git clone' into your terminal window, paste the URL you copied earlier and press Enter to create your local clone.

 ## Credits